sorinboia/nginx-experience-aws/guide/5ingress.md

 </pre>

 Note the EXTERNAL-IP of the "dashboard-nginx-ingress".
 This is the hostname that we are going to use in order to view the Nginx Dashboard.
-Browse to the following location and verify that you can see the dashboard: `http://<DASHBOARD-EXTERNAL-IP>/dashboard.html`
+Browse to the following location and verify you can see the dashboard: `http://<DASHBOARD-EXTERNAL-IP>/dashboard.html`

 Note the EXTERNAL-IP of the "nginx-ingress".
 This is the hostname that we are going to use in order to publish the Arcadia web application.
 Browse to the following location and verify that you receive a 404 status code: `http://<INGRESS-EXTERNAL-IP>/`